 See Appendix 1 - Destination Tables for the list of Marketo objects that allow bulk operations.

-Historical jobs start from 12.00 midnight (12.00 a.m.)
-UTC of the current day and fetch data for the past six months, a month at a time, in reverse chronology.
+Historical data: The historical data is ingested starting from 12.00 a.m.
+UTC (midnight) of the current day, for the past one year, a month at a time, in reverse chronology.

-Incremental jobs run at the scheduled interval of the Pipeline to fetch new Events.
+Incremental data: The incremental data is ingested at the scheduled interval of the Pipeline to fetch new Events.

-Refer to the table below for the list of jobs of each type.
+Refer to the table below for the type of data that is fetched for each object.

-Note: The time taken for the Historical data load is determined by the amount of data and processing time for the jobs submitted to Marketo.
+Note: The time taken for the Historical data load is determined by the amount of data and processing time for the ingestion from Marketo.

 Configuring Marketo as a Source